vonjunge/pocketid-webfinger-server/README.md

 PocketID is a decentralized identity solution that allows you to own and control your digital identity.
 However, it requires a WebFinger endpoint for proper discovery and linking functionality.
 Most hosting providers don't offer WebFinger services out of the box, so this Docker container fills that gap by providing a simple, self-hosted WebFinger server.

+**⚠️ Important**: For OpenID Connect compatibility, the WebFinger response must include a link with `rel="http://openid.net/specs/connect/1.0/issuer"` pointing to your identity provider.
+This server is configured to include this link in the response.

 **⚠️ Important**: This container is designed to run behind a reverse proxy (nginx, Apache, etc.) and should **NOT** be exposed directly to the internet.
 The reverse proxy handles SSL termination and routes `/.well-known/webfinger` requests to this container.

 ## Prerequisites